 Conservation Measures

 Hunting prohibited since 1953.
-Included in the Mongolian Red Book (1987), the Annex I, Mongolian Government resolution #7 “Approval of the List of Endangered Animals “(2012), CITIES, Appendix I, and CMS, Appendix II.
+Included in the Mongolian Red Book (1987), Annex I, Mongolian Government resolution #7 “Approval of the List of Endangered Animals “(2012), CITIES, Appendix I, and CMS, Appendix II.
 4 million ha of range in Zuungariin Govi and Southern Altai Govi has been protected within the Great Govi Strictly protected area.

 How difficult to find them?